-The Centre has participated together with WRH on all the most important meetings in Arctic Council in 2018, with the long-term aim to build an international network for knowledge exchange and collaboration.
-This includes all meetings of SAOs and SDWG, as well as meetings of ACAP, CAFF and AMAP, and the Arctic Environmental Ministers Meeting in Rovaniemi.
+The Centre has participated together with WRH on all the most important meetings in Arctic Council in 2019, with the long-term aim to build an international network for knowledge exchange and collaboration.
+This includes all meetings of SAOs and SDWG, as well as meetings of ACAP, CAFF and AMAP.
 Work has been concentrated on the SDWG EALLU project, CAFF Nomadic Herders, as well as observer-related issues and more.

-Other participation, in collaboration with WRH and the Saami Council:
+Other related participation, in collaboration with WRH, the Saami Council and others:

-- Svein D. Mathiesen: Participant in the Arctic Council Task Force on Strenghtening Scientific Cooperation in the Arctic and preparation for ASM2. - Anders Oskal: Governing Committee and Council Member of the Arctic Economic Council.
+- Svein D. Mathiesen: Participant in the Steering Committee for Arctic Science Ministerial II in Berlin, including follow up. - Anders Oskal: Governing Committee and Council Member of the Arctic Economic Council.